Online Student Book

 SEPUP (Science Education for Public Understanding Program) began in 1987 as a not-for-profit project to develop hands-on materials about chemicals and their use for schools and community groups.
 It was initially called CEPUP (Chemical Education for Public Understanding Program).
 As the mission of the project expanded to include other scientific disciplines, the name changed to SEPUP.

-SEPUP continues to be a not-for-profit project that is primarily supported by grants.
+Part of UC Berkeley’s Lawrence Hall of Science, SEPUP continues to be a not-for-profit project that is primarily supported by grants.
 However, most of our curriculum is now intended for schools.
 We have commercially available curricular materials that are used in school districts from Los Angeles to New York.
-(For information on purchasing these materials, please visit Lab-Aids, the sole producer and distributor of SEPUP materials.)
+For information on purchasing these materials, please visit Lab-Aids, the sole producer and distributor of SEPUP materials.

 We continue to work with school districts around the country on our current projects.
 Please click on the “News” tab above to find out more about current SEPUP projects.